-The Oakland Privacy Working Group delivered a cease-and-desist letter to Mayor Jean Quan, the City Council, the city administrator and the city attorney last week indicating the group plans to seek an injunction to prevent the remaining bidders from carrying-out the contract, halting further construction.
+The Oakland Privacy Working Group delivered a cease-and-desist letter to Mayor Jean Quan, the city council, the city administrator and the city attorney last week indicating the group plans to seek an injunction to prevent the remaining bidders from carrying out the contract, halting further construction.

 The coalition argues that Schneider Electric is a nuclear weapons contractor and that hiring the company would violate Oakland’s Nuclear Weapons Free Zone Ordinance.
-Schneider Electric touts on its web site that its main applications include “weapon launching control system[s] for nuclear submarines” and “nuclear weapon handling system[s].”
-And, according to the East Bay Express, all of the contract’s bidders have some kind of tie to nuclear weapons.
+Schneider Electric touts on its website that its main applications include “weapon launching control system[s] for nuclear submarines” and “nuclear weapon handling system[s].”
+Further, according to the East Bay Express, all of the contract’s bidders have some kind of tie to nuclear weapons.
 But city staffers have thus far indicated they are satisfied Schneider Electric doesn’t violate the city’s nuclear weapons ordinance.

-“I got involved in January and, due to some previous contract law background, quickly came up with the bartering disqualification angle under the municipal code to attempt, in a quicker and easier manner, to disqualify the bidders from this project,” said Brian Hofer, a group spokesman.
+“I got involved in January and, due to some previous contract law background, quickly came up with the bartering disqualification angle under the municipal code to attempt, in a quicker and easier manner, to disqualify the bidders from this project,” said Brian Hofer, a Working Group spokesman.
 “So we’re trying to nip it in the bud before we even get to the civil liberties battle, which will be a much longer and kind of a higher-concept fight.”

 The $10.9 million surveillance center is being built in stages and funded primarily through a Department of Homeland Security grant.
-The center will integrate the Oakland Police Department’s license-plate scanners and gunshot detectors as well as social media feeds, mapping systems, feeds from hundreds of public and private cameras all over the city and other monitoring technologies into a centralized hub.
+The center will integrate the Oakland Police Department’s license plate scanners and gunshot detectors as well as social media feeds, mapping systems, feeds from hundreds of public and private cameras all over the city and other monitoring technologies into a centralized hub.
 The first phase of construction was completed in October 2013, and the city approved a $2 million grant for the second phase of construction in July 2013.

 But resistance to the spy center has been steadily on the rise in a city with a long history of civil resistance to state oppression.
-The coalition contends the center violates residents’ constitutional rights under the First and Fourth Amendments but also is fighting the construction on racial justice grounds because communities of color are likely to come under disproportionate surveillance if plans to include camera feeds from public housing, school and public transit move forward.
+The coalition contends the center violates residents’ constitutional rights under the First and Fourth Amendments but also is fighting the construction on racial justice grounds since communities of color are likely to come under disproportionate surveillance if plans to include camera feeds from public housing, school and public transit move forward.

 The new strategy may prove to be the most pragmatic and efficient path for privacy advocates who have been battling the city in the past few years to stop the center from moving forward.
-Hofer told Truthout the strategy is based on the council’s previous actions in November 2013, when it terminated its contract with Science Applications International Corp.
-(SAIC) after the company’s extensive work with the nation’s nuclear weapons infrastructure was revealed.
+Hofer told Truthout the strategy is based on the council’s previous actions in November 2013, when it terminated its contract with Science Applications International Corporation (SAIC) after the company’s extensive work with the nation’s nuclear weapons infrastructure was revealed.